jeremyrsellars/no-new-legacy/posts/2017-08-08 Domain Identifiers instead of Primitive Obsession.md

 ### The Problem

-> "[Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession)" is using primitive data types to represent domain ideas.
+> [Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession) is using primitive data types to represent domain ideas.

->
-> – From Ward Cunningham's wiki.
+ – From Ward Cunningham's wiki.

 In strongly-typed paradigms, this can be considered a "code smell".
 Of course, there are other paradigms and contexts, but in this post, I'll share an Object-Oriented opinion and assume we are discussing how to use a strongly-typed language, like C# or Java, to model the problem domain in "plain old C# objects."